 No “extras” may be purchased if you have any charges to your account.

 Parent will receive a notice of outstanding charges each week.
+If parents have not contacted the Cafeteria Manager or submitted the amount indicated within ten (10) working days from the date of the final notice, the debt will be considered delinquent.

+Food Service funds may be used to collect delinquent meal charges.

 Students may pay fees through electronic option provided by Board.

 References: